somiljain7/INTRODUCTION-TO-CRYPTOGRAPHY/part1.md

 3.  values are split into shares which are distributed amongst the workers.

 4. Values are split into shares which are  distributed amongst workers.

+# MAJOR DIFFERENCE BETWEEN "MPC" and "HE"
+ At a high level HE is often replaceable by MPC, and vice versa.
+HE requiring little interaction but expensive computation, whereas MPC uses cheap computation but a significant amount of interaction.
+Or in other words, MPC replaces expensive computation with interaction between two or more parties.